Introduction

 Binary

-Binary operations of the form LHS <operator> RHS
+Binary operations of the form LHS <operator> RHS.
+The result type

 varies on the operand types.